-Dutch public transportation companies provide frequent services on buses, trams and trains all over the Netherlands.
-Therefore, public transport is a great way to travel through and between towns, cities and rural communities.
+Bus, tram and train services operate all over the Netherlands.
+Therefore, Dutch public transport is a great way to travel through and between the towns, cities and rural communities of Holland.
 This page offers information on the various ways in which you can get from A to B, and takes you through them, step by step.

 - Download the 9292 app to plan your journey on any type of public transport!